-In the RAIS team we share a vision about how people flourish and the climate that sustains individuals.
-We believe in listening, empathising, encouraging and communicating with all those involved in the care and education of the child.
-The basis of our work is enquiry and dialogue.
+In the RAIS team, we share a vision about how people flourish and the climate that sustains individuals.
+We believe in listening, empathizing, encouraging and communicating with all those involved in the care and education of the child.
+The basis of our work is inquiry and dialogue.

-We see this vision as being epitomised by the concept of ‘Radical Encouragement’ a view that promoted dispositions that support the intellectual and social growth of the individual and benefit the community.
+We see this vision as being epitomized by the concept of ‘Radical Encouragement’ a view that promoted dispositions that support the intellectual and social growth of the individual and benefit the community.

-RAIS maintains a clear identify and prides itself in building networks with other agencies.
+RAIS maintains a clear identity and prides itself in building networks with other agencies.
 Our climate of Radical Encouragement is created by clear lines of communication and sustainable staff development.
-Our work takes place in a climate of enjoyment and support where effort is praised and fear of failure is minimised.
+Our work takes place in a climate of enjoyment and support where effort is praised and fear of failure is minimized.

-RAIS continues to be a recognised provider of quality, up to date and relevant training.
+RAIS continues to be a recognized provider of quality, up to date and relevant training.

 RAIS wins Outstanding Achievement Award

 In November, RAIS was presented with an award from Northumberland Strategic Partnership in special recognition of the outstanding contribution made to raising the self-esteem and expectations of the children and young people in Northumberland.

 Raising aspirations and self-esteem is about changing attitudes and, as the government knows, changing attitudes is a long-term process that requires vision, dedication, and support.
 It took almost 40 years for the government to change the attitudes of people into wearing seatbelts, and if the expensive advertisements are anything to go by, it is taking a similar effort to change people’s attitude to drink-driving.
 So, at RAIS we are delighted that a shift in attitude is already detected in many areas in Northumberland.

 We want the very best for our children and young people, but we know that this is not enough; the young people themselves need to believe that they have a fighting chance of achieving their